deyvissonmelo/sbsd/README.md

 ## Configuring the project:
 ### 1. Edit the application.properties
 * Into directory sbsd/src/main/resources/ open the file application.properties
-* Change the values of the variables batch_role* with the name of the classes or intefaces for each archtectural role:
+* Change the values of the variables batch_role* with the name of the classes or intefaces for each architecture role:
-  * batch_role_service_classes: Classes or intefaces with archtectural role Service
+  * batch_role_service_classes: Classes or intefaces with architecture role Service
-  * batch_role_reader_classes: Classes or intefaces with archtectural role Reader
+  * batch_role_reader_classes: Classes or intefaces with architecture role Reader
-  * batch_role_writer_classes: Classes or intefaces with archtectural role Writer
+  * batch_role_writer_classes: Classes or intefaces with architecture role Writer
-  * batch_role_processor_classes: Classes or intefaces with archtectural role Processor
+  * batch_role_processor_classes: Classes or intefaces with architecture role Processor

 > For example: